 to keep the studio relatively small and are currently a team

-of nine designers supported by our studio manager.
-We often collaborate with other creative specialists such as architects, writers and digital media experts, and are equally happy
+of nine designers supported by our studio manager and project manager.
+We often collaborate with other creative specialists such as architects, writers and digital media experts, and are equally happy either to join or build a team for a particular project.

 GTF has been invited to exhibit and talk around the world